Marcel12345456/Prompt-Logging-Claude-Code/README.md

 # Claude Code Prompt Logger

 Automatic logging of all Claude Code interactions per project.
-Each prompt, the files changed, and the affected line ranges are recorded in a daily Markdown log.
+Each prompt and the files changed are recorded in a daily Markdown log.

 ## What gets logged